-It was 241 years ago today that the Articles of Confederation, the first American constitution, was sent to the 13 states for consideration.
+It was on this day in 1777 that the Articles of Confederation, the first American constitution, was sent to the 13 states for consideration.
 It didn’t last a decade, for some obvious reasons.

 The Articles formed a war-time confederation of states, with an extremely limited central government.
 The document made official some of the procedures used by the Congress to conduct business, but many of the delegates realized the Articles had limitations.